Ever wondered why it costs less to ship a product from China than to send one back?

 It was established to standardize the international postal system.

-The UPU streamlines operations between postal services in different countries, making international postage easier and cheaper.
+The UPU streamlines operations among postal services across countries, making international postage easier and cheaper.

-To reduce the cost of shipping between UN member countries, UPU categorizes nations into several groups based on their level of development and the size of their economy.
+To reduce shipping costs between UN member countries, the UPU categorizes nations into several groups based on their level of development and economic size.

 In this system, developing economies pay less to have their mail shipped to wealthier, more developed economies.
 On the other hand, established countries pay more to send mail to less developed countries.

-Since China has long regarded itself as a developing economy, it has been able to pay less to ship products to the US, a developed economy.
+Since China has long regarded itself as a developing economy, it has been able to pay lower shipping costs to ship products to the US, a developed economy.

-This changed in 2018 when US President Donald Trump threatened to pull the US out of the UPU unless it was given more control over inbound mail rates.
+This changed in 2018, when US President Donald Trump threatened to withdraw the US from the UPU unless it was given greater control over inbound mail rates.

 2. Economies of scale